 January 2019 - Here we are today

 I now live and teach in beautiful Hamilton, Ontario.
 My fantastic teaching studio and the FULL VOICE MUSIC office is now located in Erskine Presbyterian church.
-(A beautiful church helping so many in our community) My talented husband, Shawn Trotter creates music for entrepreneurs and has a professional recording studio in our home and he is my personal recording engineer for the FULL VOICE podcasts (don't tell him I said that).
+(A beautiful church helping so many in our community) My talented husband, Shawn Trotter creates music for entrepreneurs and has a professional recording studio in our home.
+He is the producer and sound engineer for the FULL VOICE podcasts.
 He also makes an incredible latte and is an amazing DAD.
-Our son Noah is seven years old.
-He hated piano (Pa-na-no) lessons and he probably going to be a major league baseball player.
+Our son Noah is eight years old.
+He hated piano (Pa-na-no) lessons and he is going to be a major league baseball player.

 When I am not teaching, I am interrogating, bribing, interviewing and probably annoying my talented and expert colleagues to bring you great teaching ideas.

 Here I am with Dr. Chris Foley (Noah's ex-piano teacher) on the cover of the Ontario Registered Music Teacher Association Magazine.
 We always get in trouble and we are no longer allowed to sit together at any meetings.